-- a) Create appropriate crossing facilities dedicated to cycle, pedestrian and disabled access from the proposed strategic housing location north of the viaduct to give safe access to the station, schools, out of town shops and the town centre. - b) Improve cycling, pedestrian and disabled access to and from the station and the town, especially where junctions create a hazard. - c) Improve the Ledbury Town Trail to provide better cycling and disabled access along its whole length and to Ledbury Railway Station, including provision of low impact lighting and wider footbridges. - d) Extend the Ledbury Town Trail at the Ross Road roundabout over Leadon Way to provide safer cycling, pedestrian and disabled access to the Rugby Club and the new Cricket Club and also the expanding business premises along the Ross Road.
+- a) Create appropriate crossing facilities dedicated to cycle, pedestrian and disabled access from the proposed strategic housing location north of the viaduct to give safe access to the station, schools, out of town shops and the town centre. - b) Improve cycling, pedestrian and disabled access to and from the station and the town, especially where junctions create a hazard. - c) Improve the Ledbury Town Trail to provide better cycling and disabled access along its whole length and to Ledbury Railway Station.